joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 If you take what I'll simply call the "broadcast approach", you'll tend in one of two directions.
 You'll either play it safe and try to speak to the broadest possible audience (which means you have nobody specific in mind as the beneficiary of your content) or you'll be bold and think more in terms of building a body of work over a significant period of time for *somebody in particular*.

 If you're trying to maximize broad appeal, then going very narrow and specific with your lead nurture feels threatening.
 "What if a great lead shows up and we completely miss connecting with them in our lead nurture content?"
 If you actually understand how content marketing works, you see an Internet overflowing with me-too content and so you zig when others are zagging.
-You go narrow because you know that will be irresistable to your *ideal* prospects, of whom there are more than enough to support your business.
+You go narrow because you know that will be appealing to your *ideal* prospects, of whom there are more than enough to support your business.

 If you broadcast and go narrow and specific with the focus of your lead nurture content, you create several other beneficial outcomes.